sergio-gimenez/ieMaps/README.md

 This project started in October 2019 in the [**Hackaton UPC 2019**](https://hackupc.com/)  [(Initial devpost submission :))](https://devpost.com/software/hackupc2019-7bxfj0).
-It has also being part the final project for
+It has also being part of final project for
-**Software and Distributed Applications** course of the Polythecnical University of Catalonia (UPC).
+**Software and Distributed Applications** course of the Telecommunications Engineering Bachelor at the Polythecnical University of
+Catalonia (UPC).

 ### Contributors